Flip-flop (electronics): JK flip-flop

-The JK flip-flop augments the behavior of the SR flip-flop (J: Set, K: Reset) by interpreting the J = K = 1 condition as a "flip" or toggle command.
-Specifically, the combination J = 1, K = 0 is a command to set the flip-flop; the combination J = 0, K = 1 is a command to reset the flip-flop; and the combination J = K = 1 is a command to toggle the flip-flop, i.e., change its output to the logical complement of its current value.
+The JK flip-flop behaves like an edge-triggered SR flip-flop (J: Set, K: Reset) that replaces the illegal S = R = 1 condition with a flip or toggle command.
+Specifically, the combination J = 1, K = 0 is a command to set the flip-flop on the triggering clock edge; the combination J = 0, K = 1 is a command to reset the flip-flop on the triggering clock edge; and the combination J = K = 1 is a command to toggle the flip-flop (i.e., change its output to the logical complement of its current value) on the triggering clock edge.
 Setting J = K = 0 maintains the current state.
-To synthesize a D flip-flop, simply set K equal to the complement of J (input J will act as input D).
-Similarly, to synthesize a T flip-flop, set K equal to J. The JK flip-flop is therefore a universal flip-flop, because it can be configured to work as an SR flip-flop, a D flip-flop, or a T flip-flop.

 The characteristic equation of the JK flip-flop is: